spk-22/Mal-Aware/README.md

 3.  **Model Selection:** Choosing an appropriate machine learning model for classification (e.g., Neural Network, Random Forest, Gradient Boosting).
 4.  **Model Training:** Training the selected model on the preprocessed data.
 5.  **Model Evaluation:** Assessing the performance of the trained model using appropriate metrics (e.g., accuracy, precision, recall, F1-score, confusion matrix, AUC-ROC).
-6. (Optional: Model Interpretation): Understanding which features are most important for the model's predictions.

 ## Code Structure